rpw199912j/mit_model_code/README.md

 The CIF files are obtained through the ICSD database and Materials Project.

 ### 1.2 Generate ionization lookup dataframe
-This step creates an ionization lookup table that is used in the subsequent featurization.
+This step creates an ionization lookup table that is used in the subsequent featurization process.

 ### 1.3 Generate features using the cif files